Bromgard/rcblack/Gisla_saga/Gisla_26.md

 [↩](#a2)

 <a name="myfootnote3" id="f3">3</a>:
- _þat ráðit--beztr_, "the plan by which you coul dbest prove yourself to be a good man."
+ _þat ráðit--beztr_, "the plan by which you could best prove yourself to be a good man."
 [↩](#a3)

 <a name="myfootnote4" id="f4">4</a>: